Stan Tscherenkow

 Decision architecture

-The practice of reading the structural pattern under a stuck decision before recommending any action.
+The work of reading the structural pattern under a stuck decision before recommending any action.

 Advisory role